|Best memory foam mattress||Tuft & Needle Mint Mattress||Check Price||

 Memory foam mattress pros and cons

-Many mattresses today are completely constructed out of foam.
+Many today are completely constructed out of foam.
 The memory foam mattress was invented in the 1960s, designed to soften when you lie on it and mold to your body.
 Once you get up, it springs back to its original shape.
-The best mattresses use foam to relieve pressure in areas of the body that may hold tension.
+The top models use foam to relieve pressure in areas of the body that may hold tension.
 This malleable material conforms to the body and is made with good motion isolation, which is convenient for couples.
 What’s more, the cost of these varies from budget to high end.
 That said, some negative attributes associated with some foam construction mattresses include an initial “off-gas” chemical smell that will dissipate after a few days of being set up and lack of bounce.
 The foam can also trap body heat.

 Though many manufacturers use polyurethane to create their foam layers, others use latex as well.
-Some mattresses include both (so be wary if you have sensitivities).
+Some include both (so be wary if you have sensitivities).
 Specific foams offer cooling, support, and pressure relief.
 Additional varieties include high-density polyfoam, high-resiliency polyfoam, open-cell memory foam, gel memory foam, and varieties of latex foam.

 A hybrid mattress combines both coils and foam

 Hybrid mattresses are made with both traditional construction (metal innerspring coil) and modern materials like foams and gels.
 They’re great for people who want the best of both styles of mattress.
-A hybrid mattress has the sturdy support of the innerspring coil, better edge support, and durability along with the signature bounce.
-However, hybrids also incorporate the many benefits of new mattress technology.
-Modern foam mattresses offer superior comfort with the ability to mold to your body and relieve pressure in joints and muscles.
+A hybrid has the sturdy support of the innerspring coil, better edge support, and durability along with the signature bounce.
+However, hybrids also incorporate the many benefits of new technology.
+Modern foam options offer superior comfort with the ability to mold to your body and relieve pressure in joints and muscles.
 Adding layers of foam or gel on top of the traditional base provides support and flexibility.

 One of the complaints associated with foam-style mattresses is that it can be difficult getting in and out of bed.
 Sometimes the softness (lack of bounce) and molding quality can make the edge of the bed seemingly collapse when you sit on it.
 With an innerspring coil, you get some edge support and bounce that makes sitting on bed and getting out of bed easier.